 We keep the \texttt{MetaHypernetwork} architecture similar across search spaces.
 The only thing we adapt is the output dimensionality of the \hypernetwork (in the hypernetwork bank of \texttt{MetaHypernetwork}), which corresponds to the dimensionality of the architecture parameters of the respective search space.
 We set the size of the initial hardware embedding layer and the hypernetwork bank to 50 for all search spaces.
 Furthermore, each hypernetwork has 100 possible learnable embeddings $e^m$, for every objective $m\in \{ 2,\dots,M \}$, to map the scalarization vector to an architecture.
+We quantize the continuous sampled $r_m \in [0, 1]$ to the discrete $[0, 1, … 100]$ interval before indexing the respective embedding layers.
 See Figure~\ref{fig:hpn_arch} for an illustration of the \metahypernet architecture.

-For the \textbf{NAS-Bench-201} search space, we use a single embedding layer of dimensionality 30, i.e. corresponding to the dimensionality of the architecture space: $6\times5$ (6 edges and 5 operation choices on each edge).
-For the experiment with 3 objectives, we have an additional embedding of for the energy usage objective, which we concatenate with the latency embedding before passing it to the \metahypernet.
-Moreover, the individual hypernetworks in the \metahypernet bank, now have 2 embedding layers with dimensionality 15.
-Their output is concatenated to match again with the architecture space dimensions.
+For the \textbf{NAS-Bench-201} search space, we use a single embedding layer of dimensionality 30, corresponding to the dimensionality of the architecture space: $6\times5$ (6 edges and 5 operation choices on each edge).
+For the 3-objective experiment, we include an additional embedding for the energy usage objective, concatenated with the latency embedding before passing it to the \metahypernet.
+The individual hypernetworks in the \metahypernet bank have 2 embedding layers with dimensionality 15, whose outputs are concatenated to match the architecture space dimensions.

-In the \textbf{MobileNetV3} space, we use 4 different embedding layers -- for the depth, expansion ratio, kernel size and resolution.
-The number of blocks in this space is set to 5 and hence the depth embedding layer has a dimensionality of $5\times3$ i.e. 3 depth choices per block.
-Furthermore, the kernel and expansion embedding layers have a dimension of $5\times4\times3$, for 5 blocks, each with a maximum depth of 4 and 3 possible kernel size or expansion ratio choices.
-Finally, we also have a resolution embedding layer of dimension 25 for the 25 possible resolution choices.
+In the \textbf{MobileNetV3} space, we use 4 embedding layers -- for depth, expansion ratio, kernel size, and resolution.
+The space comprises 5 blocks, each with 3 depth choices, making the depth embedding layer dimensionality $5 \times 3$.
+The kernel and expansion embedding layers have dimensions $5 \times 4 \times 3$, corresponding to 5 blocks with a maximum depth of 4 and 3 possible kernel size or expansion ratio choices.
+The resolution embedding layer has a dimension of 25, representing 25 possible resolution choices.